-At Monday?s close, the Straits Times Index (SGX: ^STI) is at 3,173 points, with a trailing Price-Earnings ratio of 13.1 if we use the data of the index tracker SPDR STI ETF (SGX: ES3) as a close proxy.
-This puts the STI?s current valuation below its historical mean of around 16.
+At Monday’s close, the Straits Times Index (SGX: ^STI) is at 3,173 points, with a trailing Price-Earnings ratio of 13.1 if we use the data of the index tracker SPDR STI ETF (SGX: ES3) as a close proxy.
+This puts the STI’s current valuation below its historical mean of around 16.
+The index’s current PE by no means allows us to predict its returns over the next few months, or even the next year or two.
+But, it does give investors a sense that the market’s not expecting too much from the 30 companies within the index in terms…

 At Monday’s close, the Straits Times Index (SGX: ^STI) is at 3,173 points, with a trailing Price-Earnings ratio of 13.1 if we use the data of the index tracker SPDR STI ETF (SGX: ES3) as a close proxy.
 This puts the STI’s current valuation below its historical mean of around 16.